NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 ### 8. Set Up Access Restrictions for Your Website

-To avoid unauthorized snooping on your neighborhood, you will want to restrict access to the Surveillance website.
+To avoid unauthorized snooping on your neighborhood, you will want to restrict access to the CommunityView website.
 You can do this easily using *Basic Authentication* to set a user name and password pair that a user will have to supply before being able to view the website.

 Log into your DreamHost Web Panel account and perform the following steps:

 1. In the `Main Menu` column on the left side of the page, scroll down to the `Goodies` section and click on `Htaccess/WebDAV`.

-2. On the `Htaccess/WebDAV` page, click on the URL containing the domain that you established for your Surveillance website in Section 1, above.
+2. On the `Htaccess/WebDAV` page, click on the URL containing the domain that you established for your CommunityView website in Section 1, above.
 The URL may show a "www" preceding the domain name.
 Our example domain name might look like this:

 		http://www.cameras.my_neighborhood.org/